Cloud RADIUS Frequently Asked Questions

 Yes, EZRADIUS supports a wide range of RADIUS protocols, including older ones like PAP and CHAP.
 We have more information here.
 However, they are only supported when using local accounts in EZRADIUS.
 If you are using Entra ID (Azure AD) integration, we recommend using more secure authentication methods such as EAP-TLS or EAP-TTLS to ensure the highest level of security for your RADIUS authentication.

-No, we do not support MFA with Entra ID Wifi authentication.
+No, we do not support MFA with Entra ID Wifi or VPN authentication.
 The reason for this is that the RADIUS protocol does not have a built-in mechanism to handle multi-factor authentication (MFA) challenges and responses.
 While Entra ID (Azure AD) supports MFA for web-based applications and services, it does not extend this functionality to RADIUS-based authentication.
 As a result, when using EZRADIUS with Entra ID, the authentication process is limited to single-factor authentication methods such as username/password or certificate-based authentication.
 Read more about why RADIUS with MFA is a bad idea.

 Hybrid and On-Premises Integrations